-May 5, 2014, Alexandria, Va. – There is an evolutionary trend in the travel industry in which increasing numbers of experienced agents are becoming independent consultants and more small travel agencies are working with host agencies, according to the National Association of Career Travel Agents and NACTA members.
+May 5, 2014, Alexandria, Va. – There is an evolutionary trend in the travel industry in which increasing numbers of experienced advisors are becoming independent advisors and more small travel agencies are working with host agencies, according to ASTA Small Business Network and ASBN members.

-Ann van Leeuwen, president of the association which represents independent, ‘career’ or ‘home-based’ travel consultants across the United States and Canada, says some of NACTA’s host agency members are adding divisions to help transition smaller agencies to new models of business.
+Ann van Leeuwen, president of the association which represents independent, ‘career’ or ‘home-based’ travel advisors across the United States and Canada, says some of ASBN’s host agency members are adding divisions to help transition smaller agencies to new models of business.

-“We are seeing an evolutionary trend in which some smaller brick and mortar agencies are reducing their number of employed agents and opting to work with fully independent or hosted consultants,” says van Leeuwen.
+“We are seeing an evolutionary trend in which some smaller brick and mortar agencies are reducing their number of employed advisors and opting to work with fully independent or hosted advisors,” says van Leeuwen.

-Other consultants are staying together as networked independent agents - some working with the same host agency - after their own storefront locations disappear.
+Other consultants are staying together as networked independent advisors - some working with the same host agency - after their own storefront locations disappear.

 Additionally, says van Leeuwen, some agencies are turning all or some back office functions over to host agencies and focusing their attention on selling travel.